Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 Amelia.

-She was laughing at a picture of someone horrible perm, the sound caught him mid-step.
-He didn’t know if it was surprise or relief or guilt for both.
-All he knew was the distance between them felt complicated and short.
+She was laughing at a picture of someone’s horrible perm, the sound caught him mid-step.

-Noah followed his stare, smiled an older-brother smile that knew too much about his sister and didn’t care.
+Noah followed his stare.
 “Right.
 You two… know each other.”

-“College,” Chase said, as if the word could unspool years of late-night study sessions, near-kisses, and classes that smelled like stale coffee.
+“College,” Chase said, memories flooding back of late-night study sessions, near-kisses, and classes that too often involved dioramas.

-“Be nice,” Noah said, and vanished into a huddle of people discussing crypto gains like sports scores.
+“Be nice,” Noah said, vanishing into a huddle of people.

 She turned, and he watched recognition move across her face.
 Followed by a smile, small and real.

-“Wasn’t sure I’d see you here,” he said, then immediately regretted the sentence for how scripted and obvious it sounded.
+“Wasn’t sure I’d see you here,” he said, then immediately regretted saying it.

 She chuckled, “Noah guilted me.
 Prepaid ticket.
 I’m here to protect sunk costs.”